Canada Emergency Wage Subsidy (CEWS)

 April 8, 2020 The Prime Minister announced additional measures available to Canadian Businesses, Charities and Non Profit organizations today that will provide more available cash for businesses, more incentives to rehire workers and a reduction in the March 2020 revenue decrease percentage to reflect a more realistic view of the impacts of COVID-19 in that month.

-Backgrounder: Information on these measures are available at this link.
+Backgrounder: Information on these measures are available through the Government of Canada.

 These responses are based on a public call with Minister Navdeep Bains regarding the 75% Canada Emergency Wage Subsidy (CEWS).
 This call was hosted by the Council of Canadian Innovators (CCI), a national business council that advocates on behalf of Canada’s fastest-growing technology-intensive firms.